11 Ways Emotional Wounds of Adult Children Keep Parents in Silent Pain

 Emotional wounds of adult children rarely stay inside the family; they spill into your wider life.
 You avoid talking about your child with friends because you are tired of being asked, “So, how are the kids?”
 You feel ashamed when you see other parents posting happy photos with their adult children and grandchildren.
 Social media and family gatherings can become quite torturous.

 Surveys and qualitative research on estranged families show that many parents feel deep shame and isolation, convinced they are uniquely flawed.
-In reality, there are far more parents in this situation than you realise; most don’t talk about it openly.
+In reality, there are far more parents in this situation than you realize; most don’t talk about it openly.
 Carrying this alone makes the pain deep.

 10. Financial strain and postponed dreams